Ralph Ginzburg: Avant Garde

 From January, 1968 through July, 1971, Ginzburg published Avant Garde, a handsome softbound periodical.
 Ginzburg's age and federal conviction had calmed him down some by this time: Avant Garde could not be termed obscene, but was filled with creative imagery often caustically critical of American society and government, as well as sexual themes and (for the time) crude language.
 One cover featured a naked pregnant woman; another had a parody of Willard's famous patriotic painting, "The Spirit of '76", with a white woman and a black man photographed by Carl Fischer.

 Avant Garde had a modest circulation but was extremely popular in certain circles, including New York's advertising and editorial art directors.

 Herbert F. Lubalin (1918–1981), a post-modern design guru, was Ginzburg's collaborator on his four best-known magazines, including Avant Garde, which in turn gave birth to a well-known typeface of the same name.
 It was originally intended primarily for use as in logos, with the first version consisting solely of 26 capital letters.
 Inspired by Ginzburg and his wife, Lubalin's design was rendered by his assistants and Tom Carnase, one of Lubalin's partners.
 It is characterized by geometrically perfect round strokes and short, straight lines, with an extremely large number of ligatures and negative kerning.
 The International Typeface Corporation (ITC), of which Lubalin was a founder, subsequently released a full version in 1970.

+Personal life

+Ginzburg was married to Shoshana Brown Ginzburg until his death on July 6, 2006.
+He had three children: Shepherd Ginzburg, Lark Kuhta, and Bonnie Erbe, the host of the PBS show To The Contrary.